The Kimberley, WA

 You’ll often see the odd commodore wagon or bongo bus down there!

 Broome is a great place to relax and we stayed at the Cable Beach Caravan Park.
 It has large shady sites, live music, resort style pool and it’s only walking distance to the hub of Cable Beach.
 It’s worth ringing ahead to book here if you are planning to arrive in peak times, it can get very busy during tourist season.

 Be sure to check out Guantheume Point and the Dinosaur Footprints.
 Great for the kids but do remember to visit on low tide or you won’t see the footprints.

 Justin managed to snag a mates boat and get out for some fishing.
 If you launch off the beach at Gantheaume Point and head out only a few hundred metres there is a big shelf that holds plenty of Mulloway, Bluebone and Trevally.

 A few days in Broome is definitely not enough – Spend a few weeks!!

 WATCH OUR VIDEO’S BELOW ABOUT CABLE BEACH AND CATCHING BIG MULLOWAY OFF GANTHEAUME POINT!!

-The road out is 180km and its can definitely get pretty rough at times so beware if you plan to tow your van up there.
+The road out is 180km and its can definitely get pretty rough at times so be wary if you plan to tow your van up there.
 It’s 90km of red dirt road thats shaped like a skate bowl in some sections, followed by 90km of bitumen.
-We had planned on hiring a tent and staying at the Kooljaman campground, but luck had us staying there in a different way.
+We had planned on hiring a tent and staying at the Kooljaman campground, but luck had us staying there in a beach cabin.

 Kooljaman was fantastic.
 Our cabin slept 5, had an ensuite and a very tropical feel.